jerudolph13/inc_effect_eager/README.md

 # ips_time-varying_eager

-This repository contains code to use incremental propensity score estimation to estimate the effect of aspirin on pregnancy incidence in the Effects of Aspirin in Gestation and Reproduction trial.
+This repository contains code to estimate the incremental effect of increasing women's probability of complying with aspirin (or placebo) on pregnancy incidence in the Effects of Aspirin in Gestation and Reproduction trial.